abhijeetran/test-repo/README.md

 # test-repo

 //abhijeet
-Consider yourself as a developer and analyze the projectbrief.md file which contains the requirements to be implemented , simplify the requirements and generate the task to be developed and implemented what tech stack should we use to achieve flexibility, low coupling what is the backend can we use java as a backend
+<li>Consider yourself as a developer and analyze the projectbrief.md file which contains the requirements to be implemented , simplify the requirements and generate the task to be developed and implemented </li>
+<li>what tech stack should we use to achieve flexibility, low coupling</li>
+<li>what is the backend</li>
+<li>can we use java as a backend</li>